Kayak (company)

-Kayak (styled as KAYAK) is a metasearch engine owned and operated by Booking Holdings.
+Kayak (styled as KAYAK) is a metasearch engine for travel services, including airline flights, hotels, rental cars, and vacation packages.
+It is owned and operated by Booking Holdings.

-Kayak's website and mobile apps are currently available in over 18 languages and more than 30 countries, including the United States, the United Kingdom, Canada, India, China, France, Germany, Italy, Spain, Russia, Switzerland, Norway, Sweden, Finland, the Netherlands, Australia, Ireland, Mexico, New Zealand, Belgium, Hong Kong, Taiwan, Korea, Japan, and Singapore.
+Kayak's website and mobile apps are currently available in about 20 languages and 30 countries, including the United States, the United Kingdom, Canada, India, China, France, Germany, Italy, Spain, Russia, Switzerland, Norway, Sweden, Finland, the Netherlands, Australia, Ireland, Mexico, New Zealand, Belgium, Korea, Japan, and Singapore.

 History

 Kayak was founded in January 2004 by Steve Hafner and Paul M. English.
 Before Kayak, Steve Hafner, Kayak's current CEO, helped found Orbitz in November 1999 and led its business development, advertising sales, marketing, and product marketing activities.

 The company was originally named Travel Search Company, Inc. and the name was changed to Kayak Software Corporation in August 2004.

 The website launched in February 2005.

-In December 2007, Kayak raised $196 million in a new round of financing from a group of investors including General Catalyst, Sequoia Capital, Accel Partners, and Oak Investment Partners.
+In December 2007, Kayak raised $196 million in financing from a group of investors including General Catalyst, Sequoia Capital, Accel Partners, and Oak Investment Partners.
 Using that funding, Kayak acquired SideStep, another online travel agency.

 On March 5, 2010, Kayak sold certain assets related to TravelPost.

 In May 2010, Kayak acquired German travel search platform Swoodoo.

 In January 2011, Kayak shut down SideStep and redirected SideStep traffic to Kayak.com.

-In March 2011, Kayak began providing results in the U.S. version of Bing from multiple cities, airports and airlines in Bing's travel search section.

 In April 2011, Kayak acquired all of the outstanding shares of JaBo Vertrieb-und Entwicklung GmbH, or JaBo Software, operator Checkfelix, a travel search engine in Austria.

 On July 20, 2012, Kayak became a public company via an initial public offering.
-On its first day of trading, Kayak opened up at $26 per share and closed at $33.18 per share.
+On its first day of trading on the NASDAQ stock exchange under the symbol KYAK, Kayak opened at $26 per share and closed at $33.18 per share.

 On May 21, 2013, Booking Holdings, then known as Priceline.com, acquired the company for $2.1 billion.

-On September 25, 2013, it was announced that Connecticut would assist Kayak with a $2.5 million loan to help facilitate their move to the Harbor Point district of Stamford.
+In September 2013, Kayak announced an office move to the Harbor Point district of Stamford, aided by a $2.5 million loan from the state of Connecticut.

-In August 2017, the company acquired Mundi.
+In 2017, the company acquired Mundi, a Brazilian flight metasearch company.

-In July 2018, Kayak assumed leadership of Hotels Combined, which was acquired by parent Booking Holdings.
+In 2018, Kayak assumed leadership of Hotels Combined, which was acquired by parent company, Booking Holdings.

-In September 2018, the company launched a feature to help travelers determine if their luggage fits in the overhead bin of planes.
+In 2024, Kayak added fares from Southwest Airlines to its listings.

 Awards

-In 2013, Travel + Leisure named Kayak's app in its list of the Best Apps for Business Travelers as well as its list for the Best Apps and Websites for Travelers.
+In 2013, Travel + Leisure included Kayak's app in its list of the Best Apps for Business Travelers as well as its list for the Best Apps for websites and travelers.

-Time named Kayak to its list of the 50 Best Websites of 2009.
+Time named Kayak on its list of the 50 Best Websites of 2009.

 Mashable included Kayak in first place for the website's list, "10 Budget Airfare Tools Every Traveler Should Know in 2012".

 Kayak won the following Webby Awards: